mithgil/picomotor-control/README.md

 ser.close()
 ```

-This script sends the `1PR 5000` command and prints any response Linux user from the controller.scratch.
+This script sends the `1PR 5000` command and prints any response Linux user from the controller.

 Another similiar cmake project is also provided if you prefer c++.